Nathanwoodburn/handypedia/reserved_names.md

 # Reserved name

 Existing TLDs and over 100,000 Alexa websites are reserved on the Handshake blockchain.
 Upon removing collisions, generic, and exclusions (e.g. 1 or 2 character names), approximately 80,000 names remain.
 Using the root key and DNSSEC, domain owners can cryptographically prove ownership to the Handshake blockchain to claim names.
 100,000 was chosen as a number which the ownership is clear and has already gone through policy and process.

+## End of the claims

+Reserved domains were able to be claimed for 4 years after the launch of Handshake.
+This deadline has passed.
+Rather than let all the domains be registered by anyone after this deadline passed (how the original code was written), Handshake did a soft fork to stop the top 10,000 domains from being registered.
+If any of these 10,000 domains want to be claimed, Handshake will need to do a hard fork to re-enable claims.

 ## Existing TLDs
 All existing [ICANN TLDs](https://github.com/handshake-org/hs-names/blob/master/names/tld.json) ([ccTLDs](https://github.com/handshake-org/hs-names/blob/master/names/cctld.json), [gTLDS](https://github.com/handshake-org/hs-names/blob/master/names/gtld.json), [rTLD](https://github.com/handshake-org/hs-names/blob/master/names/rtld.json)) are reserved and can't be opened at auction.